fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </details><details><summary>

-## The ones turned into pigs and monkeys
+## The ones turned into monkeys and

 </summary>